 So how can families successfully transition wealth to the next generation in today’s environment?

-The family constitution - why every HNW family should have one
+The family constitution - why every HNW family should

 Establishing strong family governance is key.
 But this doesn’t have to be solely via legal entities.
 In fact, the family constitution can be as formal or informal as each family would like it to be.